jacobquirke/100-days-of-code/log.md

 **Today's Progress** JavaScript time!
 The fun begins in building my meditation app.
 Lots to figure out and debug.

 **Thoughts** I can definitely do JavaScript but need to grow in confidence.
 Got a job interview for Monday which is a real boost in confidence and helps to continue my drive to develop my skills.

+### Day 35: 7 November 2019: Thursday

+**Today's Progress** Debugging galore on my meditation app!
+Almost there

+**Thoughts** Feeling fatigued by this project but I'll feel really good to know what I've accomplished.

+### Day 36: 8 November 2019: Friday

+**Today's Progress** Not too much today - working towards the big day on Monday.
+Want to make this all a career.

+**Thoughts** Big weekend task is practicing JavaScript, data structures and then interview revision questions.

+### Day 37: 9 November 2019: Saturday

+**Today's Progress** Completed my meditation app.
+Could do with some more work on it but it's done for now.
+The rest of the weekend will be devoted on practicing JavaScript, data structures, algorithm and feeling more confident as a Front-end developer.

+**Thoughts** Getting that imposter syndrome but I have to focus on knowing how passionate I am and knowing that I am willing to put the work in to pick things up (which I do very quickly).